-A relaxed vibe permeates Baltimore, attracting millions of travelers each year to this charming city overflowing with culture, crabs and historical treasures—from waterfront communities to harbors to a myriad of attractions, inviting hotels and delectable dining destinations.
+A relaxed vibe permeates Baltimore, attracting millions of travelers each year to this charming destination overflowing with culture, crabs and historical treasures—from waterfront communities to harbors to a myriad of attractions, inviting hotels and delectable local restaurants.

 Take the Mount Clare Station at W. Pratt and Poppleton streets.
 It was the starting point for the nation's first railroad, the Baltimore & Ohio, as well as its first freight and passenger station.
 The first public message transmitted via the Samuel F.B.
 Morse-developed electric telegraph was sent from the Supreme Court Chamber in the U.S. Capitol to a B&O Railroad depot (now the Baltimore & Ohio Railroad Museum) in 1844.
 The famous message—“What hath God wrought?”—was a reference to the nomination of Henry Clay for president by the Whig Party.

 The oldest Catholic cathedral in the United States, the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, is at Mulberry and Cathedral streets.
 And the Washington Monument (located, appropriately enough, in the Mount Vernon neighborhood), predates the memorial to the Father of Our Country in the nation's capital.
 At a height of 178 feet, it's dwarfed by D.C.'s iconic obelisk—but it was completed in 1829, an impressive 55 years before the capstone for the other Washington Monument was set in place.